Pumuckl007/AStrayCapacitance/src/blogs/a.md

 layout: post.html
 publishDate: 2018-05-17
 title: The A post
 description: The first blog post that does not exist.
+It covers only the bare minimum of material.
 author: Max Apodaca
 ---